 Understanding your customers lets you prioritize the aspects of your business that fuel customer satisfaction and revenue growth, all while scaling down ineffective tactics.
 It also gives real data on how likely your existing clients are to recommend your product or service to their friends.

-You should definitely collect and store all the feedback you receive in one place and share it across all departments.
+You should definitely collect and store all the feedback you receive in one place and share it across departments.
 Also, have a team that’s responsible for monitoring customer sentiment online (on social media, communication channels, review websites, etc.).

 Send out customer satisfaction surveys – NPS and CSAT.
 We recommend NPS over CSAT, a one-question survey that inquires on the likelihood of recommendation to friends or colleagues on a 0-10 scale.
 Based on the received feedback, the respondents are segmented into three categories: Promoters are your 9 and 10s, Passives go for 7 and 8 and Detractors range between 0 to 6.
 You can calculate your NPS score by subtracting the percentage of Detractors from the percentage of Promoters.

-NPS makes it easy to assess customer happiness and allows you to send follow-up questions to find out exactly what clients love or hate about your business, and what improvements they’d like to see.
+NPS makes it easy to assess customer happiness and allows you to send follow-up questions to find out what exactly clients love or hate about your business, and what improvements they’d like to see.

 A high NPS score helps you increase your CLV since happy customers are far more likely to stay with your business than unhappy ones.
 Focusing on increasing your NPS is a great way to keep your churn rate low while expanding your client base.